hadipournigjeh/CYF-Code-Review-Group-Project/README.md

 want to work on.
 You can always find a slightly different approach, and comparing your solutions will be a good topic for the retrospective.

-As usual, it's more important to write great solutions to easy problems than to write ok solutions to hard challenges.
-So take it easy and have some fun.
+Take it easy and have some fun.

 ### Template